 The red curtains (white on the interior) are a metaphorical reference to the garment district of Toronto in which this project is located.
 Young Toronto fashion designers were given the task of creating a signature art piece, in the elevator lobby area for each floor in the condo.

 There are 334 units at Fashion House, ranging in size from 464 to 1,566 square feet.
 Some of the stylish features and finishes include nine and ten-foot ceilings, European designed contemporary kitchens with stainless steel appliances, exposed concrete ceilings and columns, stone counter-tops, pre-finished engineered hardwood flooring, floor-to-ceiling windows, and a rooftop infinity pool.

 Fashion House is located in King West which was once Toronto’s garment district.
 The neighbourhood has steadily become gentrified by young urban professionals, both singles and couples seeking a lifestyle that is close to their downtown offices and leisure entertainment.

-As one of Toronto’s fastest growing neighbourhoods it has been compare to New York’s SoHo.
+As one of Toronto’s fastest-growing neighbourhoods, it has been compared to New York’s SoHo.
 The warehouses have now been converted into offices and stylish boutique condos, while high-end restaurants with names like Crush, Blowfish and Buca populate the neighbourhood.